Amplification Attack

 NTP, by sending small requests that trigger significantly larger responses from

-open servers, effectively "amplifying" the traffic and overwhelming
+open servers.
+This effectively "amplifies" the traffic and overwhelms

 the intended target with a massive amount of data, often causing a